USS Phenakite (PYc-25) "The Kentucky Ghost Ship"

 (Photo Caption: The Ex-Circle Line V awaiting her fate in a New Jersey Scrapyard in 1984)

-During this time, however, while preparing the ship for the voyage to Kentucky for her conversion the new owner Robert Miller was approached by a representative of the famous singer Madonna.
+During this time, however, while preparing the ship for the voyage to Kentucky for her conversion, the new owner, Robert Miller, was approached by a representative of the famous singer Madonna.
 The representative requested Mr. Miller’s permission to use the vessel as a backdrop for a future music video.
-Mr. Miller would end up agreeing to this proposal and the former Sachem would appear in the 1986 music video of 'Papa Don’t Preach’.
-Following this, she was eventually towed to Kentucky and into a creek on Mr. Miller’s property to begin her conversion.
-However, due to rising costs and the needs of the vessel being beyond the ability of Miller and his family, the project was shelved and the ship eventually faded into obscurity and disappeared from the historical record.
+Mr. Miller agreed with this proposal, and the former Sachem appeared in the 1986 music video 'Papa Don’t Preach.’
+She was eventually towed to Kentucky and into a creek on Mr. Miller’s property to begin her conversion.
+However, due to rising costs and the needs of the vessel being beyond the ability of Miller and his family, the project was shelved, and the ship eventually faded into obscurity and disappeared from the historical record.

 image